Eolien55/Eolien55/README.md

 And that's it !
 If you think I can help you in any manner, you better contact me via discord.
 Here's my id : Eolien55#7078

-I don't have much experience in open source projects, so I would be very glad if you think that I would be helpful.
+I don't have much experience in open source projects, so I would be very glad if you think that I may be helpful.

 <!---
 Eolien55/Eolien55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.